thufschmitt/tix-papers/typing/records.md

 `{ $x_1$ = $τ_1$; $\cdots$; $x_n$ = $τ_n$; _ = $\undefr$ }` and
 `{ $x_1$ = $τ_1$; $\cdots$; $x_n$ = $τ_n$; .. }` for
 `{ $x_1$ = $τ_1$; $\cdots$; $x_n$ = $τ_n$; _ = Any }`.
+The former corresponds to a *closed* record type (i.e., a record of this type will have *exactly* the listed fields with the given types) while the latter corresponds to an *open* record type (i.e., a record of this type will have *at least* the listed fields with the given types).

 An optional field of type `τ` is a field of type `$τ \vee \undefr$` (i.e., a field which may be either of type `τ` or undefined).
 We write `x =? τ` as a shorthand for `x = $τ \vee \undefr$`.